Dime (United States coin): "Disme" (1792)

 The Coinage Act of 1792, passed on April 2, 1792, authorized the mintage of a "disme", one-tenth the silver weight and value of a dollar.
 The composition of the disme was set at 89.24% silver and 10.76% copper.
 In 1792, a limited number of dismes were minted but never circulated.
 Some of these were struck in copper, indicating that the 1792 dismes were in fact pattern coins.
-The first dimes minted for circulation did not appear until 1796, due to a lack of demand for the coin and production problems at the United States Mint.
+The first dimes minted for circulation did not appear until 1796, because of a lack of demand for the coin and production problems at the United States Mint.